 Students should receive continuous supervision.
 Ordinarily, dissertation sponsors—and in some programs, second readers—are expected to read chapters or groups of chapters rather than insisting on reading only a complete draft of the full dissertation.
-The approved dissertation proposal should provide readers with a sufficient sense of the whole to make the review of drafts of individual chapters valuable.
+The approved dissertation prospectus should provide readers with a sufficient sense of the whole to make the review of drafts of individual chapters valuable.

 Faculty members should provide written or oral responses to drafts within a reasonable time period.
 Generally, during the academic year, three weeks to a month should be sufficient time to permit a detailed response to a single chapter.
 Six weeks should generally be sufficient time to review a group of chapters.
 A full draft of a dissertation should generally be responded to within two months of receipt of the material.